busimus/ars/README.md

 This is an alternative frontend for [Ambient Finance](https://ambient.finance) that has a gasless transaction relayer.
 It allows users to execute Ambient DEX commands without needing gas on their address if they have enough tokens on their DEX balance to cover the gas.

-The project is deployed at [https://ars.bus.bz](https://ars.bus.bz) and works with Ethereum mainnet and Goerli testnet.
+The project is deployed at [https://ars.bus.bz](https://ars.bus.bz) and works with Ambient/CrocSwap contracts on Ethereum, Scroll, Canto, Goerli, Arbitrum Goerli, and Scroll Sepolia.

 ## Features
 * Supports balance withdrawal/transfer, LP removal, swaps, deposits (EIP-2612)